 It is a fundamental human right to ask for, and receive, information held by public organisations and bodies.
 It is critically important to make sure information held by public, and in some cases private institutions is available and accessible to citizens.

 The right to seek, access and receive information is guaranteed by Article 19 of the Universal Declaration of Human Rights, Article 9 of the African Charter on Human and Peoples’ Rights, and Article 4 of the Declaration of Principles on Freedom of Expression in Africa.
-It is also recognised under Section 37 of the Malawi Constitution and many of the Constitutions of southern African countries.
+It is also recognised under Section 37 of the Malawi Constitution (PDF) and many of the Constitutions of southern African countries.

-MISA Malawi also advocates for Freedom of expression which is a basic right, expressly guaranteed in the Malawi Constitution.
 Therefore, this programme seeks to campaign for the public to enjoy their right to be informed through unrestricted access to information.